Introduction

 Conclusion

 Understanding what is dispensing system is the first step toward improving your production precision.
-As explained above, the dispensing system meaning covers everything from simple fluid application to complete metering and mixing solutions.
+As explained above, the dispensing system definition covers everything from simple fluid application to complete metering and mixing solutions.

 FAQs about Dispensing System

-What types of materials can a dispensing system handle?
+What types of materials can an adhesive dispensing system handle?

 Dispensing systems can handle a wide range of materials, including low-viscosity liquids, high-viscosity adhesives, sealants, greases, resins, and even two-component materials such as epoxy and silicone.